destacks/django-crud-forms/README.md

 Use HTTP CRUD methods in your Django forms.

+Please note this project is in the early stages and not yet ready to use!

 ## Background:

 - [Form handling with class-based views | Django documentation | Django](https://docs.djangoproject.com/en/4.0/topics/class-based-views/generic-editing/)